AzDocs/AzDocs/Wiki/Azure/AzDocs-v2/Modules/Storage/storageAccounts/blobServices.md

 Target Scope: resourceGroup

+## Synopsis
+Creating a blob container in a storage account.

+## Description
+Creating a blob container in a storage account.

 ## Parameters
 | Name | Type | Required | Validation | Default value | Description |
 | -- |  -- | -- | -- | -- | -- |